kubescape/kubescape.io/docs/docs/operator/runtime-threat-detection.md

 helm upgrade --install kubescape kubescape/kubescape-operator -n kubescape --create-namespace --set capabilities.runtimeDetection=enable --set alertCRD.installDefault=true
 ```

-This installs the Node-agent with detection enabled and with default alert rule bindings.
+This installs the node-agent with detection enabled and with default alert rule bindings.
-Note, that we have not defined an exporter, therefore the alerts are sent to the Node-agent logs.
+Note, that we have not defined an exporter, therefore the alerts are sent to the node-agent logs.

 Wait for the learning period to end (the default is 24h!) and you can try out the detection capabilities.